 - Job explanations provide the foundation for remuneration.

 - Job explanations can motivate “that’s not my job” thinking.
-They need enough versatility that individuals can think “outside the box”.
-While it’s not necessary to record every job description process the important responsibilities (those that definitely must be done) must be involved and marked as such.
+However, they need enough versatility that individuals can think “outside the box.”
+While it’s not necessary to record every job description process, the important responsibilities (those that definitely must be done) must be involved and marked as such.

 Applications of Job Descriptions

 - Job explanations help in identifying employment specifications and holes as well as in determining overstaffing or unnecessary roles.
-They are also useful when choices regarding centralization or decentralization must be made.
+They are also useful for choices regarding centralization or decentralization.

-- Candidate hiring, selection, and placement are more effective since the job description provides the answers to the specifications necessary to recognize and choose the best fit between applicant and job.
+- Candidate hiring, selection, and placement are more effective since the job description answers the specifications necessary to recognize and choose the best fit between the applicant and the job.

-- A new employee with a precise, well-written job information to evaluate has obtained an excellent understanding of the job and is, therefore, able to comprehend more what the organization and the manager anticipate.
+- A new employee with precise, well-written job information has obtained an excellent understanding of the job and is, therefore, able to comprehend more what the organization and the manager anticipate.
 All new workers should treat the job information as a starting point.

-- Job explanations make it possible to recognize typical job description job specifications.
-Good job descriptions can explain which tasks are truly identical and which tasks guarantee different pay levels.
+- Job explanations make it possible to recognize typical job descriptions and job specifications.
+Good job descriptions can explain which tasks are identical and which guarantee different pay levels.